Seema987/Tic-Tac-Toe/README.md

 ### :bug: Bugs to fix
 1. :shit: When you click the reset button X and O are swapped.
 If X started first earlier, now O will be  starting first.
 This needs to be fixed if you wish X to start every game.
 And if you love the swap it's perfect. :innocent:
-2. :boom: This game could have received mmore CSS features which is definitely my plan.
+2. :boom: This game could have received more CSS features which is definitely my plan.
 Adding some sound effect, better background, and some cute little emojis. :kissing_smiling_eyes:

 ## Picture below shows my rough  plan.
 ### Final product may not be exact same.